younata/coz-e/src/build_log/chapter_4.md

 I have built a temporary firewall, and I have also cut out parts of the permanent firewall.
 I need to cut out the remaining pieces of the permanent firewall, as well as glass them.
 I have alodyne on order from Aircraft spruce.
 I'll use that to protect the aluminum parts prior to inserting them into the firewall.
 Once the alodyne arrives, I'll complete work on the firewall.

+Temporary firewall, cut from a large 4x8 sheet of 1/8 inch birch ply I got from a big box store.
+It's terrible wood, but that doesn't matter because it's not going to fly.
 ![The temporary firewall](/assets/images/build_log/chapter_4/temporary_firewall.jpg)